grzesiek-galezowski/tdd-ebook/manuscript/257_Value objects_general_topics.md

   Money.Zlotys(1000);
 ```

-And this is good, assuming all of our logic is common for all kinds of money and we do not have any special logic just for Pounds or just for Euros that we don't want to pass other currencies into by mistake.
+And this is good, assuming all of our logic is common for all kinds of money and we do not have any special logic just for Pounds or just for Euros that we don't want to pass other currencies into by mistake[^naivemoneyexample].

 Here, the variability of currency is implicit - most of the code is simply unaware of it and it is gracefully handled under the hood inside the `Money` class.

 ### Explicit variability

-There are times, however, when we want the variability to be explicit, i.e. modeled usnig different types.
+There are times, however, when we want the variability to be explicit, i.e. modeled using different types.
 Filesystem paths are a good example.

-Let's imagine the following method for creating a backup archives that accepts a destination path (for now as a string) as its input parameter:
+For starters, let's imagine we have the following method for creating a backup archives that accepts a destination path (for now as a string - we'll get to path objects later) as its input parameter:

 ```csharp
 void Backup(string destinationPath);
 ```

-This method has one obvious drawback - its signature does not tell anything about the characteristics of the destination path - is it an absolute path, or a relative path (and if relative, then relative to what?)?
-Should the path contain a file name for the backup file, or should it be just a directory path and file name is given according to some pattern (e.g. given on current date)?
-Or maybe file name in the path is optional and if none is given, then a default name is used?
-A lot of questions, isn't it?
+This method has one obvious drawback - its signature does not tell anything about the characteristics of the destination path and it begs some questions:

+* Is it an absolute path, or a relative path (and if relative, then relative to what)?
+* Should the path contain a file name for the backup file, or should it be just a directory path and file name is given according to some pattern (e.g. given on current date)?
+* Or maybe file name in the path is optional and if none is given, then a default name is used?

+These questions suggest that the current design doesn't convey the intention explicitly enough.
 We can try to work around it by changing the name of the parameter to hint the constraints, like this:

 ```csharp
 void Backup(string absoluteFilePath);
 ```

 but the effectiveness of that is based solely on someone reading the argument name and besides, before a path reaches this method, it is usually passed around several times and it's very hard to keep track of what is inside this string, so it's easy to mess things up and pass e.g. a relative path where an absolute one is expected.
 The compiler does not enforce any constraints.
-Besides that, one can pass an argument that's not even a path inside, because a string can contain any arbitrary content.
+More than that, one can pass an argument that's not even a path, because a `string` can contain any arbitrary content.

-Looks like this is a good situation to introduce a value object, but what kind of type or types should we introduce?
-Surely, we could create a single type called `Path` that would have methods like `IsAbsolute()`, `IsRelative()`, `IsFilePath()` and `IsDirectoryPath()` (i.e. it would handle the variability implicitly), which would solve (only - we'll see that shortly) one part of the problem - the signature would be:
+Looks to me like a good situation to introduce a value object, but what kind of type or types should we introduce?
+Surely, we could create a single type called `Path`[^javahaspath] that would have methods like `IsAbsolute()`, `IsRelative()`, `IsFilePath()` and `IsDirectoryPath()` (i.e. it would handle the variability implicitly), which would solve (only - we'll see that shortly) one part of the problem - the signature would be:

 ```csharp
 void Backup(Path absoluteFilePath);